 go to Homepage

 Why did America's Lyme Disease epidemic begin, and how can it be stopped?
 For many years doctors in southwest Connecticut struggled with hundreds of cases of "Juvenile Rheumatoid Arthritis" mainly in children, but the cause of this crippling disease always remained a mystery.
 Then in 1975 a sudden increase in cases in the town of Lyme, Connecticut sparked an investigation into locating the source for this disease.
-Local doctors documented over 50 known cases of the disease in a small 3 town area of the state, and investigated to see if a common denominator could be found to explain the outbreak.
-One of the first things they noticed was that most cases were in children who were playing in wooded areas of the towns.
-Deeper investigation revealed that most of the children had exhibited a rash just before the onset of symptoms, and samples of their blood revealed an unidentified spirochete bacterium in all samples taken.
+The first things doctors noticed was that the cases were in children who were playing near wooded areas.
+More investigation revealed that many of the children had exhibited a rash just before the onset of symptoms and samples of their blood revealed an unidentified spirochete bacterium.

 It was soon determined that in all cases, the children had been bitten by a tick just prior to the development of the disease and that a rash had formed in a bullseye pattern around the site of the tick bite.
 Apparently all the chidren had been infected with this disease by ticks.
 The specific tick identified was the Eastern Deer Tick, a tick commonly hosted by whitetail deer.
 Lyme disease is caused by a species of microbes known as "spirochetes" that includes diseases like Syphilis and Leptospirosis which do not kill their victims immediately, but instead linger in a dormant state for extended periods (usually in a pimple), slowly damaging the body's organs over time.